Wondering how much does a personal injury lawyer cost? We'll cover how much they charge and give an example of a personal injury award.

 And remember, because most personal injury lawyers work on a contingency basis, you shouldn't have to bear a large financial burden to pursue your case.

-So, how much does a personal injury attorney cost?
+So, how much do personal injury attorneys charge?
 Let's recap.

-In sum, there are three key things to know about the cost of a slip and fall attorney.
+In sum, there are three key things to know about the cost of a personal injury attorney.

 First, most personal injury lawyers work on a contingency basis, so you only pay if your case is successful.

-Second, the size and structure of those contingency fees can still vary greatly depending on the agreement between you and your personal injury lawyer.
+Second, the size and structure of those contingency fees can still vary greatly depending on the details of your written fee agreement.

-Third, there could be legal costs associated with your case separate from the lawyer’s fees which will add slightly to the cost of a slip and fall attorney.
+Third, there could be legal costs and expenses associated with your case separate from the attorney's fees which will add slightly to the cost of a personal injury attorney.
 But personal injury lawyers often cover these costs upfront and seek reimbursement out of any award.

-If you speak with a slip and fall attorney, here are the key questions to ask when you first meet.
+If you have other questions about personal injury lawyer costs, it may be worth scheduling a free consultation to speak with an attorney.
+And if you do, here are the key questions to ask when you first meet.